-Without significant research, it would tough to feel like you’ve truly found the right firm for you in a state like Virginia that offers an abundance of options.
-So SmartAsset did the work for you and came up with this list of the top financial advisor firms in the Old Dominion state.
-Listed below you’ll find the minimum account size for each firm, what type of services they offer, what cities they operate out of and more useful information.
-SmartAsset’s financial advisor matching tool can save you even more time, as it pairs you with advisors in your area that specialize in your needs.
+In a state like Virginia that offers an abundance of financial advisor options, it can be tough to fing the right firm for you.
+To make your search easier, SmartAsset dug into the data and identified the top financial advisor firms in the Old Dominion state.
+Listed below you’ll find the minimum account size for each firm, what type of services they offer, whick cities they operate out of and more useful information.
+SmartAsset’s financial advisor matching tool can save you even more time, as it pairs you with advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Wilbanks, Smith & Thomas Asset Management, LLC Find an Advisor||$4,970,407,163||$1,000,000|| || |